Doctors Note Logo

 Dry mouth after starting antidepressants can be managed effectively with simple at-home strategies, over-the-counter products, and professional guidance.
 By staying hydrated, stimulating saliva naturally, maintaining good oral hygiene, and working closely with your healthcare team, you can minimize discomfort and protect your teeth and gums.

-If you're still uncertain about your symptoms or want to better prepare for your doctor's appointment, take a moment to check your symptoms with Ubie's free dry mouth assessment tool for personalized health information.
+If you're still uncertain about your symptoms or want to better prepare for your doctor's appointment, use our free AI-powered symptom assessment to check what might be causing your discomfort and get personalized health insights.
 And remember, any new or severe symptoms warrant a conversation with your doctor to rule out more serious issues.

 Speak to a doctor about any concerns or questions you have regarding your medication or dry mouth—your health and well-being are worth it.